xani-dev/node-quiz/README.md

 # Week-4-Assessment

 ## Summary
-Week 4 assessment will be used to assess your understanding of the material provided in the past week.
-At the end of the period, commit your work and submit a pull request.
+Week 4 assessment will be used to assess your understanding of the material provided in the past week, in this case `Node.js` and `express`.

+At the end of the period,
+commit your work and submit a pull request.

 ## How do I get started

-1. Install the express dependency with ```npm install```
+1. Run `npm install`

-1. Start your server with ```npm start```
+1. Start your server with `npm start`

+## Style Guide
+**Important**
+In addition to the functionality, for this challenge we are also going to assess the readability and best practices of your code by testing it with a style linter.
+We follow the [Airbnb](https://github.com/airbnb/javascript) style guide here at Codesmith and thus will be testing your code against some of the rules in that style guide.
+In order to pass, your code must meet the following criteria:

+- [ ] Indentation must be set to 2 **spaces** (not tabs)
+- [ ] Use single quotes only (no double quotes: "")
+- [ ] Use semicolons after each expression
+- [ ] Do not define any unused variables
+- [ ] Remove all console.log statements from your code before submitting
+- [ ] Make sure there are no syntax errors in your code
+- [ ] Properly indent by 2 spaces for each nested block

 ## Challenges